evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_LP/_index.md

 ## Drivetrain

-Rivian R1T Performance Dual-Motor AWD LP has an all-wheel drive system supported by two motors, one on each axle.
+Rivian R1T Performance Dual-Motor AWD LP features an all-wheel drive system powered by two motors, one on each axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 205 mm, and the maximum is 378 mm.